DevMohi/GainZ/README.md

 - The Website has login and logout , also the user can login with google and github logins , this has been done through firebase.
 - You can order the services by clicking on order now
-- The page doesnt have any reloading , thanks to react router Links.
+- The Website doesnt have any reloading , thanks to react router Links.
+- Loading has been implemented

 # Frameworks and Technologies Used